It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Engagement with music lovers, movie lovers, and green living enthusiasts is the poorest.

-Segment by location
+Segment Bounce Rate by Location

 Below that, you’ll see the table version breaking down your visitors by geographic region.